On-site support for Stratford Halo

 Which buildings at Stratford Halo are affected?

 Sapphire Court, Ruby Court, Opal Court and Amber Court are the parts of the estate now affected.
-All residents at Sapphire Court have already been moved into temporary accommodation after structural safety concerns in parts of the building were identified in August and we have now made the decision to relocate households from the other three blocks.
+All residents at Sapphire Court have already been moved into temporary accommodation and we are supporting residents from Opal, Ruby and Amber Courts to be relocated.

 An assessment has taken place regarding Halo Tower and no health and safety concerns have been identified.
 Assessments of Warton House have already been undertaken, and due to the differences in construction methods and design, have not identified any risks.
 We do not currently anticipate that anyone living in either of these buildings will need to move to temporary accommodation.